J3RN/form_coder/README.md

 Well, in the type specification, the argument must take the form `List(#(String, _))`, where I can choose what to replace `_` with.
 Choosing any one of `String`, `List`, or `Map` would make using the other two very inconvenient.
-Using some type variable `a` is a little better, but it would enforce that all "values" have the same type (i.e. you can't have some values as strings and others as lists) and `form_coder` would have to know how to encode your arbitrary `a` and that doesn't seem possible.
+Using some type variable `a` is would enforce that all "values" have the same type (i.e. you can't have some values as strings and others as lists) and `form_coder` would have to know how to encode your arbitrary `a` and that doesn't seem possible.

-What I did instead was to create a sort of union type of `String`, `List`, and `Map` named `Query`.
-Since Gleam doesn't actually have union types, I created an algebraic type with variants to wrap each supported type; hence `QStr`, `QList`, and `QMap`.
+Since Gleam doesn't have union types, I created an algebraic type with variants to wrap each supported type; hence `QStr`, `QList`, and `QMap`.

 ### Decoding